 Relationships and Sex Education covers more than biological facts and information, it aims to help young people develop self-esteem, self-responsibility as well as the acquisition of understanding and attitudes which prepare pupils to develop caring, stable relationships.
-Appreciation of the value of self respect, dignity, marriage and parental duty should be encouraged in all students, together with sensitivity towards the needs of others, loyalty and acceptance of responsibility.
+Appreciation of the value of self respect, dignity, marriage and parental duty should be encouraged in all pupils, together with sensitivity towards the needs of others, loyalty and acceptance of responsibility.

-Pupils should be given the opportunity to recognise the significance of marriage and stable relationships as key building blocks of their community and wider society.
-They should also gain an understanding of reasons for delaying sexual activity and understand human sexuality and the need to respect themselves and others.
+Pupils should be given the opportunity to recognise the significance of stable relationships ,including marriage, as key building blocks of their community and wider society.
+They should also gain an understanding of human sexuality including safe sexual activity r and understand the need to respect themselves and others.